-In case you’re curious about the Hulk action figure completely wrapped in Scotch tape in the upper right-hand corner, my son told me Hulk lost both legs and both arms in an elaborate battle, allegedly by accident.
-So of course the only logical move was to enshrine him in fully-body Scotch-tape cast.
+In case you’re curious about the Hulk action figure completely wrapped in Scotch tape in the upper right-hand corner of the above photo, my son told me Hulk lost both legs and both arms in an elaborate battle, allegedly by accident.
+So of course the only logical move was to enshrine him in a fully-body Scotch-tape cast.
 I am not sure how an action figure accidentally loses all four limbs, but I’m not inclined to really drill down on that one either.

 Where are the rest of the LEGO minifigures?
 Where are the bodies?
 Where are the heads?
 What game were my children playing that led them to dismember all these LEGO people???
 The world may never know.

 Regardless, they refuse to get rid of these arms.
 It kind of creeps me out.